yathAg/yatharthagarwal.net/content/articles/DAC/index.md

 ## 61st Design Automation Conference

 Attending a conference in the United States for the first time was an exciting experience, and I wasn't quite sure what to expect.
 The week leading up to the event was spent preparing a poster to showcase my work as part of the DAC Young Scholars Program.
 Being selected for this program was my gateway to participating in this global conference that brought together industry and academia.
 Over the span of five days, I attended numerous talks, which provided a multidimensional insight into the EDA industry.
-I connected with people from around the world and, to top it off, explored the vibrant city of San Francisco.
+I connected with people from around the world and, to top it off explored the city of San Francisco.
 Although it’s challenging to summarize everything I learned or remember every session I attended, as I constantly hopped between the countless parallel sessions, I’ve done my best to capture my key takeaways and the sessions that gave me much food for thought.

 ---